PROTECTION OF YOUR PERSONAL DATA

-Your personal data will not be used for automated decision-making, including profiling.
+Your personal data will not be used for an automated decision-making including profiling.

-We process your personal data because the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Union institution or body (Article 5 (a) of Regulation (EU) 2018/1725);
+- The processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Union institution or body (Article 5 (a) of Regulation (EU) 2018/1725);

 Article 11 of the consolidated European Treaty on the European Union states: “The institutions shall, by appropriate means, give citizens and representative associations the opportunity to make known and publicly exchange their views in all areas of Union action.
 The institutions shall maintain an open, transparent and regular dialogue with representative associations and civil society”.

 Article 21(1) of the Treaty on European Union (TEU): overall mandate and guiding principles in the field of EU development cooperation;

-In addition, the processing is necessary for the fulfilment of The Delegation’s obligation to ensure visibility of the Union’s financial support, as stipulated in Article 4(5) of Regulation (EU) No 236/2014 of the European Parliament and of the Council of 11 March 2014 laying down common rules and procedures for the implementation of the Union’s instruments for financing external action, OJ L 77, 15.3.2014.
+In addition, the processing is necessary for the fulfilment of the European Commission’s obligation toensure visibility of the Union’s financial support, as stipulated in recital 28, Article 46(2), (3) and (4) of Regulation (EU) 2021/947 of the European Parliament and of the Council of 9 June 2021 establishing the Neighbourhood, Development and International Cooperation Instrument – Global Europe, amending and repealing Decision No 466/2014/EU and repealing Regulation (EU) 2017/1601 and Council Regulation (EC, Euratom) No 480/2009, OJ L 209, 6.2021,